 Suppress noise with maintenance windows

-Planned deploys and migrations will trip your monitors.
-Schedule maintenance windows so alerts are suppressed during known work — and so status-page subscribers are notified in advance rather than surprised.
-This keeps the signal-to-noise ratio high, which is the whole game.
+Planned deploys and migrations will trip your monitors — that's expected behavior, not an incident.
+Schedule maintenance windows so alerts are suppressed during known work, and so status-page subscribers are notified in advance rather than surprised by a red banner.
+This keeps the signal-to-noise ratio high, which is the whole game: every false page during planned work is a small withdrawal from your responders' trust.

 The foundation: alerts people trust

 On-call only works if responders believe their pages.
-Two failure modes destroy that trust:
+Two failure modes destroy that trust, and they pull in opposite directions:

-- Too slow: minute-level polling means responders learn about outages from customers first, which makes on-call feel pointless.
+- Too slow.
+Minute-level polling means responders learn about outages from customers first, which makes on-call feel pointless — the system is always last to know.

-- Too noisy: naive fast polling fires on every blip, and people start ignoring alerts.
+- Too noisy.
+Naive fast polling fires on every transient blip, and people start ignoring alerts.
+The one time it's real, the page gets dismissed with the rest.

-The fix is fast and confirmed detection.
-1-second checks catch incidents early, while multi-location quorum requires multiple regions or consecutive failures before declaring DOWN — keeping false positives under 0.5%.
-Fast alerts that are almost always real are the ones people actually answer.
+The fix is detection that's fast and confirmed.
+Fine-grained checks catch incidents early, while multi-location quorum (several regions must agree) plus a consecutive-failure threshold filters out single-probe blips before anyone is paged.
+Fast alerts that are almost always real are the ones people actually answer — and that, more than any clever rotation, is what keeps an on-call program healthy.

 A quick checklist